MochaCocah/fizzysautoclicker/SECURITY.md

 ### 🔒 Private Disclosure

 1. **DO NOT** create a public GitHub issue for security vulnerabilities
-2. Send an email to: [your-email@example.com] with details
+2. Send an email to: [mochacocah@proton.me] with details
 3. Include:
    - Description of the vulnerability
    - Steps to reproduce